It's not unusual to experience feelings of sadness and depression during the winter months.

 4. Exercising more

 Staying active during the winter months is a fantastic way to relieve depression symptoms, as it helps produce endorphins, the brain's feel-good chemical, The Huffington Post explained.
 And, better still, exercise is great for your physical health too, helping to keep your heart healthy and reducing your risk of a whole host of chronic illnesses, including cancer and stroke.
-There are so many ways to keep exercising in the winter: Head to the gym, attend a class, work out at home with the help of an online video or fitness DVD, or even just walking around your local indoor shopping center - it all helps!
+There are so many ways to keep exercising in the winter: Head to the gym, attend a class, work out at home with the help of an online video or fitness DVD, or even just walking around your local indoor shopping centre - it all helps!

 5. Taking a holiday